 Segregation: twenty-two hours or more in a cell, with or without a cellmate, in a space that is smaller than an average parking space.

 This report was prepared by Disability Rights Maryland (DRM).

-DRM is a non-profit organization and is Maryland's designated Protection & Advocacy agency (formerly known as "Maryland Disability Law Center").
-DRM is federally mandated to advance the civil rights of people with disabilities.
-DRM provides services to Marylanders of any age with all types of disabilities.
-Information about DRM and its services, and a copy of this Report can be found at: https://disabilityrightsmd.org.
+DRM, a non-profit legal advocacy organization, is Maryland's designated Protection & Advocacy agency (formerly known as "Maryland Disability Law Center"), charged with advancing the rights of people with disabilities.
+DRM uses an array of strategies, including individual and class representation, outreach and education, information and referral, technical assistance and self-advocacy support, policy and coalition work and abuse and neglect investigations.
+DRM is federally mandated.
+Information about DRM and its services, and a copy of this Report can be found at: https://DisabilityRightsMD.org.

 For more information about DRM please contact:

-Disability Rights Maryland

-1500 Union Avenue, Suite 2000

-Baltimore, MD 21211
+Disability Rights Maryland 1500 Union Avenue, Suite 2000 Baltimore, MD 21211